mckennapsean/dissertation/content/01-intro.md

 [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011].
 In the field of
 visualization, problem-driven research often involves design studies, where visualization experts create visualization systems to support solving a real world problem.
-It is helpful both for novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls [@Sedlmair2012b] which can lead to wasted time, less effective solutions, or even failure.
-There are also many different design process models out there, many from the design or human-computer interaction (HCI) communities, and several within the visualization community.
-The broad range of and different steps showcased within each model make it challenging for a novice visualization designer to learn how to design visualization systems on their own.
+It is helpful for both novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls [@Sedlmair2012b] which can lead to wasted time, less effective solutions, or even failure.
+There are also many different design process models out there, some from the design or human-computer interaction (HCI) communities, and several within the visualization community as well.
+The variety and broad range of design steps showcased within these models make it challenging for a novice visualization designer to learn how to design visualization systems on their own.

 <!-- design decisions -->
 Visualization practitioners constantly make _design decisions_ throughout the process in order to refine their work.
-These decisions play a crucial role in justifying, validating, and challenging the use of artifacts that get generated within a design activity.
+These design decisions play a crucial role in justifying, validating, and challenging the use of artifacts that get generated within a design activity.
 Others have used the term guidelines to describe this same result of the decision-making process for visualization design [@Meyer].